 | Type | Electric Openers |

 Prices are shown on each product page.
-For project quantities, conservation specifications, or to discuss suitability for a listed building, call 0333 987 4452 or use the contact form.
+For project quantities, specification advice, or a formal quotation, please call 0333 987 4452 or use the contact form.

 Our cast iron hopper heads are available in a standard primed and black-painted finish, ready for on-site topcoats.
 Heritage colour finishes and factory-applied linseed oil paint are available on request.
 Linseed oil paint is a vapour-permeable, period-appropriate finish particularly well suited to listed buildings and conservation area properties.